chriskeating/readr/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   What's In The Cooler™ is an easy-to-use application that gives instant, in-depth access to information about mass-produced and craft beers.
-Become a more informed consumer so that you can make better pruchases at the supermarket, or become a beer connoisseur and impress all your friends at the bar.
+Become a more informed consumer so that you can make better purchases at the supermarket, or become a beer connoisseur and impress all your friends at the bar.

 ## Problem ##